Photo courtesy of Pixabay

 Submitting can take as little as 5 minutes if you have all the required information and content.
 Our step-by-step instructions guide you through the process.

-Approving your work may also take as little as 5 minutes for your academic sponsor as they should only be confirming that you are depositing a work which they have already viewed and assessed as appropriate for long-term open access via cIRcle: Instructions for Instructors/Supervisors or Graduate Administrators.
+Approving your work may also take as little as 5 minutes for your academic sponsor.
+This step confirms that a UBC-affiliated instructor or supervisor has assessed your work and affirmed that it is appropriate for long-term open access via cIRcle.
+Refer your sponsor to the Instructions for Instructors/Supervisors or Graduate Administrators for more details.

 We’ll review your submission and, if we don’t have any questions or recommendations, you’ll receive an email notification within 7-10 business days with your persistent link to your work which you can share via social media, your CV, website, and more.